Alisson Becker: Style of play

-Becker is regarded by some sport pundits, due to his statistical performances, as the most proficient goalkeeper in the Premier League, and arguably even the best in the world, when left in an individual battle with an opponent.
+Alisson is regarded by some sport pundits, due to his statistical performances, as the most proficient goalkeeper in the Premier League, and arguably even the best in the world, when left in an individual battle with an opponent.
 His playing style has also drawn comparisons with compatriots Júlio César, Muriel and Cláudio Taffarel in the media.
-The moniker "The Messi of goalkeepers" has also been attached to him.

 Personal life

-Becker's older brother Muriel is also a goalkeeper and was developed at Internacional.
-Becker's paternal family is of German descent, with his father and grandmother speaking German fluently.
-While at Roma, Becker was nicknamed "The German."
-In addition to his native Portuguese, Becker also speaks Italian and English.
+Alisson's older brother Muriel is also a goalkeeper and was developed at Internacional.
+Alisson's paternal family is of German descent, with his father and grandmother speaking German fluently.
+While at Roma, Alisson was nicknamed "The German."
+He also holds a German passport.
+In addition to his native Portuguese, Alisson also speaks Italian, Spanish and English.
 In May 2019, he was appointed a goodwill ambassador by the World Health Organization (WHO).

-In 2015, Becker married Natália Loewe, a doctor from Brazil.
-They have a daughter named Helena, born on 29 April 2017 and a son, Matteo, born on 14 June 2019.
-Their second son was born on 10 May 2021.

-Becker and Natália have been WHO advocates for pro-active care of mental health.
+In 2015, Alisson married Natália Loewe, a doctor from Brazil.
+They have a daughter named Helena, born on 29 April 2017 and a son named Matteo, born on 14 June 2019.
+Their second son, Rafael, was born on 10 May 2021.
+Alisson and Natália have been WHO advocates for pro-active care of mental health.
+On 24 February 2021, Alisson's father José Agostinho drowned in a lake near his holiday home in Lavras do Sul.
+Local officials believe no foul play was involved in the incident.

-Becker is a devout Pentecostal Christian, and holds baptisms in his swimming pool, hosting the baptisms of teammate Roberto Firmino and the wife of Manchester United player Fred.
+Alisson is a devout Pentecostal Christian, and holds baptisms in his swimming pool, hosting the baptisms of former Liverpool teammate and current Al Sadd player Roberto Firmino and the wife of former Shakhtar Donetsk and Manchester United player, and current Fenerbahçe player Fred.
 He has been nicknamed "The Holy Goalie" by teammate Virgil van Dijk due to his faith, and lifted the Champions League trophy wearing a T-shirt with "† = ❤" on it.

-On 24 February 2021, Becker's father José Agostinho drowned in a lake near his holiday home in Lavras do Sul.
-Local officials believe no foul play was involved in the incident.
+On 28 November 2024, it was reported that Alisson has extended the contract with his agency, Neis World Sports that will see the latter remains as the agent for the goalkeeper.
+Further details about the contract extension were not disclosed.